When planning a trip to Memphis, you’re in for an unforgettable experience. Check out this handy guide of what to do when visiting Memphis.

 Where to eat

-Majestic Grille: It’s no wonder Majestic Grille is among the premiere Memphis tourist attractions.
+Majestic Grille: It’s no wonder Majestic Grille is among the premier Memphis tourist attractions.
 This quirky restaurant will send you back in time to Old Hollywood, literally.
 It’s located in a refurbished silent film theater that enthralled Memphis audiences for the first 30 years of the entertainment industry.
 These days, Beaux Arts décor honor that sophisticated time as owner and award-winning chef Patrick Reilly prepares comfort dishes and classic cocktails in an homage to the era.
 If that’s not enough, you may think you’ve done a little time traveling as you enjoy the silent films and classic movies playing on the silver screen.

 Majestic Grille is an unconventional dining experience that’s a fun way to look back at Memphis’ history.